 A few notes on the ingredients:

-- Coconut: Sweetened flaked coconut is the way to go.
+- Coconut Flakes: Sweetened flaked coconut is the way to go.
 You can easily find it at any major grocery store.
+You don't want shredded coconut here because the shreds tend to be too big to mix well in the batter

 - Coconut milk: You can use any variety you like, but be sure to shake the can well before measuring so that the solids and liquids combine well.